cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

 }
 ```

 These were some big interludes!
-Now is a great place for making a joke about
+Now would be a great time for making a joke
-either Brandon Sanderson books or the official Wind Waker strategy guide that
+about either Brandon Sanderson books or the official Wind Waker strategy guide
-said there's actually a lot of stuff to do before going to fight Ganondorf
+that said there's actually a lot of stuff to do before going to fight Ganondorf
 underwater.
 But, let's push forward.

 ## Part 3: Asking Multidisciplinary Questions